 Based on these studies, the benefits of a plant-based nutritional program can prevent and possibly reverse the effects of heart disease, Type 2 diabetes, and possibly some cancers.

-As previously mentioned, my Super Meal Plate Model has many of the attributes of the Zone Diet, Mediterranean Diet, Paleo Diet, South Beach Diet, Raw Food Diet, Asian Diet, Detox Diet, Vegetarian Diet and Vegan Diet.
+As previously mentioned, my Super Meal Plate Model has many of the attributes of the Zone Diet, Mediterranean Diet, Paleo Diet, South Beach Diet, Raw Food Diet, Asian Diet, Detox Diet, Vegetarian Diet, Vegan Diet and Macrobiotic Diet.

 Here are some examples of healthy meals that follow my Super Meal Plate Model to reverse Type 2 diabetes naturally.